phughesmcr/happynodetokenizer/README.md

 ### preserveCase
 **boolean - valid options: `true`, or `false` (default)**

-Preserves the case of the input string.
+Preserves the case of the input string if true, otherwise all tokens are converted to lowercase.
 Does not affect emoticons.

 ## Tags
 HappyNodeTokenizer outputs an array of token objects.
 Each token object has three properties: `idx`, `value` and `tag`.
 The `value` is the token itself, the `idx` is the token's original index in the output, the `tag` is a descriptor based on one of the following depending on which `opt.mode` you are using: